 Program #2: Washington State Supplementary Payments (SSP) for People Already on SSI

-Some residents of the Evergreen State can get a little extra money each month from the state in Washington disability benefits.
+Some residents of the Evergreen State can get a little extra money each month from Washington state disability benefits.
 The Washington State Supplementary Payment (SSP) covers people who qualify either for SSI cash benefits or Social Security Title II benefits as a disabled adult child and would be eligible for SSI if it were not for the receipt of these benefits – and who meet these SSP Pre-Vocational Legacy (PVL) requirements.
 Those requirements are as follows:

 - Be a DDA client;